hcguersoy/cleanreg/README.md

 ```
 ./cleanreg.py -r http://192.168.56.2:5000 -n mysql -k 5
 ```
-Cleaning up multiple repositorys defined in a configuration file:
+Cleaning up multiple repositories defined in a configuration file:

 ```
 ./cleanreg.py -r http://192.168.56.2:5000 -f cleanreg-example.conf
 ```
 The configuration file has the format `<repository name> <images to keep>`.
 An example file can be found in the repository.

+There is a simple script added to create multiple image tags (based on `busybox`) on your registry server.

 ## Runing Garbage Collection